brantondemoss/brantondemoss.github.io/writing/garden/index.md

 Since emergent behavior always respects the rules of the underlying dynamics, this duality between deontology and teleology at the heart physics must be respected at all levels of abstraction - we can always move between the agent and systems framing.
 Let’s walk through some examples.

-Not unlike prions, we could view internet memes as a kind of self-replicating pattern.
+Like prions, we could view internet memes as a kind of self-replicating pattern.
 Instead of being defined over the medium of proteins, memes are defined over the medium of internet culture.
-But just like prions, they come into contact with (human minds), and repeat and transmit themselves to others.
+They repeat and transmit themselves by coming into contact with our minds, just as the prion geometry repeats itself after coming into contact with other proteins.
 Are they agents?
 It’s curious to consider whether something like evolution acts across different layers of abstraction.

 When does our agency emerge?